mavryk-network/LIGO/tools/debugger/vscode-plugin/README.md

 ### From some moment I see `%field% {AskOnStart} does not exist` error
 We changed command braces from `{` and `}` to `(*@` and `@*)` because the previous ones were conflicting with LIGO record notation.
 So, now you need to write `(*@AskOnStart@*)` instead of `{AskOnStart}`.

+### I see many some children of my lambda in `VARIABLES` pane, how?

+We try to display when a function is a partial application of another function.

+Old names of the function are also presented via the same mechanism (they can be treated as partial applications with 0 arguments).